Inner Lens

 About Inner Lens

 Inner Lens grew from my work as a creative arts therapist and my personal engagement with photography.
-It is a reflective methodology that treats photography as a companion to reflection, supporting self-awareness, connection, and wellbeing.
+It is a reflective methodology that uses photography as a companion to self-awareness, connection, and wellbeing.

-Through noticing, creating, and reflecting, your images become witnesses to your story, revealing insights, emotions, and patterns that might otherwise remain hidden.
+Through the rhythm of noticing, creating, and reflecting, images become witnesses to your lived experience, revealing insights, emotions, and patterns that might otherwise remain unseen.

 There is only you and your camera.
 The limitations in your photography are in yourself, for what we see is what we are.